Icy and Dicey: Avoid Unnecessary Risks: National Safe Driving Week: December 1 – 7, 2016

 > Save you money – Being winter smart can qualify you for new financial incentives.
 In Ontario, drivers with winter-tire equipped vehicles can take advantage of lower insurance premiums.
 Contact your insurance provider to find out how to qualify.

 Canadians can look to Quebec – where winter tires have been a requirement for passenger vehicles since 2008 – for proof that widespread winter tire use can reduce collisions and save lives.
-New Call-to-action Get on Track for Winter
+Get on Track for Winter

 Keep these winter tire shopping and maintenance tips top-of-mind to ensure maximum protection for yourself and others around you this winter driving season: